aiogram/aiogram/docs/dispatcher/filters/index.rst

     @<router>.message(Text(startswith="show"), Text(endswith="example"))

-Also, if you want to use two alternative ways to run the sage handler ("or" condition) you can register the handler twice or more times as you like
+Also, if you want to use two alternative ways to run the same handler ("or" condition) you can register the handler twice or more times as you like

 .. code-block:: python